Vulnerability Name: AutoComplete Attribute Not Disabled for Password in Form Based Authentication

 There is a vulnerability concern that an unauthorised user can click through a web authentication form that has data filled in by autocomplete.
 Thus gaining access to sensitive data.

-How can PPM and other products be safeguarded from this type of use?
+How can Clarity and other products be safeguarded from this type of use?

 This is general advice for any web software, on most browsers (Chrome, Firefox, Edge, Safari, Internet Explorer etc).

-The specific query originated from CA PPM, for any version.
+The specific query originated from Clarity, for any version.

 Resolution in Brief